harshabhadra/harshabhadra/README.md

 Skills: Java / Kotlin / Dart / Android / Flutter

-- 🔭 I’m currently working on Alpha Business Design
+- 🔭 I’m currently working as Freelancer App Developer
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently getting better at Flutter
 - 👯 I’m looking to collaborate on Android and Flutter
-- 🤔 I’m looking for help with Flutter
-- 💬 Ask me about Android development
+- 💬 Ask me about Android development and Flutter
 - 📫 How to reach me: harshahelloworld@gmail.com
 - 😄 Pronouns: Harsha Bhadra